How to get your License back after a DUI Arrest

-The drug & alcohol evaluation will take about two hours.
+The drug and alcohol evaluation in Chicago will take about two hours.
 It will include an interview and questionnaires focusing on past and current alcohol and drug use.

 After the DUI alcohol and drug assessment is complete, you will be given a risk level recommendation of which DUI class program is best for your needs.